-Offered Spring Semester Only
+Offered Spring Semester Only Available to Grades 11-12

 This course combines lecture and lab activities to present basic measuring and layout tools used extensively by industry, as well as application of basic symbols.
 It emphasizes hands-on applications, accurate measurements techniques and proper use of tools and interpretation of basic weld symbols.